Main content | back to top

 Sulphur that is mined or recovered from oil and gas production is known as brimstone, or elemental sulphur.
 Sulphur produced as a by-product of ferrous and non-ferrous metal smelting is produced in the form of sulphuric acid.

-The Greek name for Sulphur is 'Thion' - hence the products Shell Thiocrete, Shell Thiogro and Shell Thiopave.
+The Greek name for Sulphur is 'Thion' - hence the product name: Shell Thiogro.

 What are the properties of sulphur?